-I've been living with the Apple Watch Series 2 for well over a month now and have tried to embrace Apple's new device.
-As a runner, I've temporarily ditched my TomTom Spark 3 GPS watch to see how the Apple Watch Series 2 works for runners.
+I've been living with the Apple Watch Series 2 for a while now and it's still in my opinion the best smartwatch to own right now.
+As a runner, I've been switching between Apple's smartwatch and the Garmin Forerunner 935 GPS sports watch to see how the well the Watch Series 2 works for runners.

 So how does the Series 2 make it so easy to get out and run?
 I've been doing a bit of investigation to understand exactly how it all works.